Creation: Thought, Words, Action, Results, & Repeat

-Of all the animals on the planet, one stands apart and unique from the others because of its ability to move beyond its instinctual programming and supplant reason above its will to survive.
+Of all the animals on the planet, one stands apart and unique from the others because of its ability to move beyond its instinctual programming and supplant the will to survive with reason.

 Of course, this animal is human.
-The favored and often lightly considered phrase, “I think; therefore, I am,” truly reveals the extent to which psychological understanding of the human experience is perceived.
+The favored and often lightly considered phrase, “I think; therefore, I am,” truly reveals the extent to which man perceives the psychology of the human experience.

 Humanity, people, are aware of themselves and others.
 Awareness of self and environment constitutes a level of understanding that approaches self-actualization, which is the inherited genetic right of each human being on the planet.